Screen#

 print [VEX] on screen ▶

-set print precision#
+set print precision on screen#

 set print precision stack block#